TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-management-monitoralert.md

     * You can use database mail feature in Managed Instance to send email notifications automatically upon the DMV query result
     * Note that DBA knowledge is required for this option

-5. Consider using third party products that support Managed Instance.
+5. Consider using third party products that support Managed Instance

 To configure alert for Managed Instance, see [Create Alert for SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/managed-instance/alerts-create).